 The Best Payment Methods for Tonga

 How should you pay for things in Tonga?
 Everyone has their preferences when it comes to paying for things overseas with a new currency.
 However, options are limited when it comes to making payments in Tonga.
 Cash is the most common and often only accepted payment method in Tonga so withdrawing a few hundred Tongan Pa’anga is essential.
 Credit and debit cards will get you some way in Tonga, with electronic payment slowly becoming popular.
-Surprisingly, traveller’s cheques are still redeemable in Tonga’s banks.
-As for other payment methods, you can leave the travel money card at home.
-Find out more about each way to pay in Tonga in the guide below.
+Other forms of payment in Tonga are scarce.
+Regardless, we compare all of the ways to pay in Tonga in this guide.

 Currency in Tonga

 First things first, you need to know the currency in Tonga.
 Tonga uses the Tongan Pa’anga, usually referred to as “TOP” or seen written as “TOP” or TOP$”.
-Cents are referred to “seniti” and dollars are referred to as “pa’anga”.
+Cents are referred to “seniti” and dollars are referred to as “pa’anga” and written with a dollar ($) symbol.

-See our complete articles on What is the Currency in Tonga? for more information.
+See our complete article on What is the Currency in Tonga? for more information.

-Plan where you are going to withdraw cash from, as ATMs are only available at Fua’amotu Airport, Nuku’alofa, Neiafu (Vava’u), Pangai (Ha’apai) and ‘Ohonua (‘Eua).
+There are less than 20 ATMs in Tonga so it’s a good idea to plan where you are going to withdraw cash from.
+ATMs are only available at Fua’amotu Airport, Nuku’alofa, Neiafu (Vava’u), and Pangai (Ha’apai).
 If going elsewhere, take enough cash with you for your entire stay.
-Check out How Much Spending Money Do You Need for Tonga? for an idea of typical prices and budgeting tips.

 Credit and Debit Cards

 For ease and security, paying by credit or debit card is a popular payment option for most travellers.
-However, using credit cards in Tonga is very limited with only around 200 electronic payment outlets in the country.
+However, using bank cards in Tonga is very limited with only around 700 electronic payment outlets in the country.
 In short, most businesses only accept cash.

-However, for the 200 outlets in Tonga that do accept credit card, here are a few things you need to know.
+However, for the 700+ outlets in Tonga that do accept credit and debit cards, here are a few things you need to know.

-Learn more about using a credit card in Tonga in Can You Use Your Credit Card in Tonga?, as well as other potential fees experienced while travelling in our Tonga Tax Guide for Travellers.
+Learn more about using a bank card to pay your way through Tonga in our guide, Can You Use Your Credit or Debit Card in Tonga?
+Plus, check out other potential fees experienced while travelling in our Tonga Tax & Tipping Guide for Travellers.

 Traveller’s Cheques